jkaninda/notifier/README.md

 👏👏👏 Enjoy!
-Welcome star if like it😄
+Welcome star if you like it😄